Olasunbo/inst377team5.github.io/Final.md

 #### Reasoning

 The dynamic map API allows the user to get a real sense of where the library is located and what is around them.
-The API allowed for custimization on our end with coding coordinates and adding images for pins.
+The API allowed for customization on our end with coding coordinates and adding images for pins.

 #### Does it help?